DevelopedInside/android_device_wileyfox_marmite/README.md

-Common Device Tree for Wileyfox Swift 2/Plus/X
+Device Tree for Wileyfox Swift 2/Plus/X
 ==============================================

 Wileyfox Swift 2/Plus/X (codenamed "marmite") is a mid-range smartphone from Wileyfox.